we34ty/Content-Lock/README.md

 - [Mining Quarries](https://modrinth.com/datapack/mining-quarries)
 - [Better Stars](https://modrinth.com/resourcepack/better-stars)

-And thanks to people such as agentketna for help with the project.
+And thanks to people such as agentketna and Roughtrebel for help with the project.